swimmingly/yodrew.github.io/protocol.md

 Feel for yourself this strange relationship with time we consider so normal.

-##### sex
+### sex {#sex}

-Sexuality lies close to the core of organic existence, of being human.
-So close, it often seems indistinguishable from lifeforce.
-I believe there is something even more basic, but I am not sure yet.
-In any case, sexuality is a primal form of one's power to live.
+Sexuality lies close to the base of organic existence, of being human.
+It is a primal form of one's power to live.
 Thus state and religion, civilization's centralizers of power, rabidly suppress it.
 And thus it often stirs in darkness, like a mad joyful beast rising from captivity.
 Or if it is already running wild, it cools down.
-Either way, sexuality makes its presence known.
+Either way, sexuality makes its presence known in darkness.

-One of my clients before his retreat was already trying to lure his giggling girlfriend into darkness for "conjugal visits" (!).
+One of my clients before his retreat was already trying to lure his giggling girlfriend into darkness for "conjugal visits".
 I recommend just hanging in there.
 In darkness, this secret joy is just for you.
 At least for the first weeks.
 After that, I honestly don't know.

-In the meantime, you may find, as I have, the healing of sexuality directly linked to recovery of self-esteem and feelings of security and confidence; to feelings of shame, fear, and guilt; and to rebelliousness and life purpose.
-Darkness will definitely help many people heal from and end the nightmare of sexual repression and violence that has beset our lifeway for thousands of years.
+In the meantime, you may find, as I have, the healing of sexuality directly linked to recovery of self-esteem and feelings of security and confidence; to feelings of shame, fear, and guilt; and to rebelliousness and clarity of purpose.
+Darkness will definitely help many people heal from the nightmare of sexual repression and violence that has beset our lifeway for thousands of years.
+Eventually, we will put an end to it once and for all.

-I have related some of the initial, liberating effects of darkroom retreating on my sexuality in my [reports](http://andrewdurham.com/reports).
-Much remains to explore.
+I have related some of the initial, liberating effects of retreating on my sexuality in my [____reports____](http://darkroomretreat.com/reports).

-#### difficulty
+## difficulty {#difficulty}

-##### discomfort
+### discomfort {#discomfort}

 An uncomfortable period usually occurs somewhere in the middle of the retreat, lasting minutes to hours.
 It's like a bout of pain while convalescing in a hospital.
 But now it is the soul that heals.